 These tests include the horizontal gaze nystagmus test, the walk and turn test, and the one leg stand test.

 These tests are 100% voluntary.
 You cannot be compelled to do them if you choose to refrain.
 As with most of the DWI investigation process, law enforcement agencies have developed ways to assist them with evidence-gathering in DWI cases.
 However, they require voluntary participation by the accused.
 Without them, the ability to prove DWI cases beyond a reasonable doubt can be much more difficult.
 The 5th amendment provides us with the right to remain silent.
 Always keep in mind, anything you say or do in these situations could be used against you in court.
-The NHTSA Manual provides that the FSTs can be compromised if one element of any test is not conducted properly.
-Our Fort Worth DWI attorneys know how to challenge the field sobriety tests in court.
+The NHTSA Manual provides that the SFSTs can be compromised if one element of any test is not conducted properly.
+Our Tarrant County DWI lawyers know how to challenge the field sobriety tests in court.